Antony Blinken criticizes China's 'aggressive actions' in Indo-Pacific | DW | 14.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-US Secretary of State Antony Blinken began a one-week region tour telling students in Jakarta the US would "defend the rules-based order" and that Indo-Pacific countries should be able to "choose their own path."
+US Secretary of State Antony Blinken began a one-week regional tour, telling students in Jakarta the US would "defend the rules-based order" and that Indo-Pacific countries should be able to "choose their own path."

 US Secretary of State Antony Blinken delivers remarks on the Biden administration's Indo-Pacific strategy in Jakarta

-He said China's "aggressive actions" in the South China Sea threatened more than $3 trillion in annual trade and Washington was "determined to ensure freedom of navigation in the South China Sea."
+He said China's "aggressive actions" in the South China Sea threatened more than $3 trillion in annual trade, and that Washington was "determined to ensure freedom of navigation in the South China Sea."

 "It is also why we have an abiding interest in peace and stability in the Taiwan Strait,'' he added.